 Noémie Merlant, who plays Jeanne, shines the most when working with the theme park ride.
 Her ability to play off of a giant piece of equipment is astonishing and is a testament to Merlant’s talent.
 Her Jeanne teeters the edge between unhinged and euphoric.
 You may feel uncomfortable but you can’t look away.
 If her previous film, the highly acclaimed and revered Portrait of a Lady on Fire, is what made her renowned, then Jumbo is the film that shows her range.

 The one malfunction Jumbo has is inconsistent pacing.
-Thirty minutes into the film and we already know Jeanne is full-on in love with Jumbo.
+Thirty minutes in and we already know Jeanne is full-on in love with Jumbo.
 From there, you can never tell where it’s going.
 At about 75 percent of the way through the film, the pacing seems to halt completely.

 While Jumbo seems like a bizarre and off-putting concept, Merlant’s acting with Zoé Wittock’s direction exposes a universal truth: we can’t always help what we are attracted to and shouldn’t be judged for it.
 When Jeanne does have sex with another person its mechanical and unfeeling, completely the opposite of the passionate affair with the attraction.
 As someone points out to Jeanne’s mother, “ If she’s not hurting anyone, why do you care who she loves?”